 Because of the strong relationship between saturated fats and cardiovascular diseases, butter and other foods containing them were shunned.

-When it comes to choosing a healthy butter spread, there are a few things to keep in mind.
+When it comes to picking a healthy butter spread, there are a few things to keep in mind.

 - First, look for one that is low in saturated fat and high in unsaturated fats (more healthy fats).
 This will help to improve your cholesterol levels and reduce your risk of heart disease.

-- Second, choose a spread that is rich in CLA.
+- Second, pick a spread that is rich in CLA.
 This fatty acid has been shown to lower insulin resistance, which can be helpful for diabetics.

 - Finally, make sure to select a product that is low in sugar and sodium (unsalted butter).
 Sugar can cause blood sugar levels to spike, so it’s important to avoid them if you’re diabetic.